 The name parameter specifies the option name.
-For a list of currently supported names, see Table 7.1 below.
+For a list of currently supported names, see Table 8.1 below.
 The code parameter specifies the option code, which must match one of the values from that list.
-The next line specifies the option space, which must real Administrator Reference Manual always be set to "dhep4" as these are standard DHCPv4 options.
-For other option spaces, including custom option spaces, see Section 7.2.11.
+The next line specifies the option space, which must always be set to "dhcp4" as these are standard DHCPv4 options.
+For other option spaces, including custom option spaces, see Section 8.2.11.
 The next line specifies the format in which the data will be entered: use of CSV (comma separated values) is recommended.
 The sixth line gives the actual value to be sent to clients.
 Data is specified as normal text, with values separated by commas if more than one value is allowed.